Eddie Wizzy: Education

 Eddie studied at Jinja Army Primary School, Lubiri S.S.S, and Mityana.

 Music career

 Wizzy started as a choreographer for Eddy Kenzo in 2015, featuring in different music videos, such as "Be happy", "Viva Africa", "Free Style Dance", "Disco Disco" by Eddy Kenzo, Sheeba's "By da way","Bukolomoni" by Cindy, "Katonda wa Raggae" by Ziza Bafana, and "Menya Egumba", featuring Ykee Benda.
-Wizzy recorded his first sinhke, "Dance Vs Rap", featuring Feffe Bussi, in 2016.
+Wizzy recorded his first single, "Dance Vs Rap", featuring Feffe Bussi, in 2016.